-What are the US International Treaties scheme?
+What is the US International Treaties scheme?

 The United States has signed treaties of “Friendship, Commerce and Navigation” with several countries in the world.
 Nationals from these places are welcomed to enter the U.S. to promote international trade and investment.
 The following are the available schemes:

 - E1 Treaty Trader, for businesses and individuals engaged in substantial international trade between the U.S. and their country.

 - E2 Treaty Investor, for those who are making a significant investment in a U.S. business in which they have at least a 50% ownership.

 - E3 Specialty Occupation Professionals for Australians, for Australian nationals who wish to come to the U.S. to engage in a specialty occupation role.